 Fall is the season of leaf peeping, the unofficial term used to describe travelers who seek out fall foliage to view and photograph.
 The leaves overhead will soon be ablaze in a stunning array of yellow, orange and red.
 Here's a list of places to view fall foliage in Carmel, Fishers, Noblesville, Westfield and beyond - and fun family activities to enjoy along the way.

-Located at 101st Street and Cyntheanne Road is Flat Fork Creek Park, one of Fishers’ newest parks.
+Located at 101st Street and Cyntheanne Road is Flat Fork Creek Park, one of Fishers’ most popular parks.
 The 60-acre park has hiking trails, a progressive mountain bike course, fishing pond and three tree houses, one of which is ADA accessible.
 Climb to the top of the 60-foot sledding hill, also ADA compliant, to the trees in their glorious fall blaze.

 Family activity: Bike the picturesque wooden boardwalk to immerse yourself in the fall colors, hopping off the path to explore the hidden tree houses.
 Can you find all three?